menandmice/micetro_docs/guides/implementation/adding_ip_ranges.rst

   192.168.203.0,255.255.255.0,1,0,0,Second subnet,,used
   192.168.204.0,255.255.255.0,1,0,0,Third subnet,,used

-To import the data into Men & Mice the administrator will start the CLI (mmcmd) from the command prompt like:
+To import the data into Men&Mice the administrator will start the CLI (mmcmd) from the command prompt like:

 .. code-block:: bash